fachat/via-sr-bugtest/README.md

 ## PET

-The PET files are mpsnd and mprcv.
+The PET files are mpsnd[tp] and mprcv.

 Load them using DLOAD or LOAD, and you start them with SYS4096

+There are two sender programs. "mpsndt" uses VIA T2 as clock source.
+"mpsndp" uses Phi2 instead as shift register clock source (but is unreliable and should not be used)

 ## VIC-20